-At TravelPirates, we're always on the move and we love nothing more than exploring new destinations.
-We sat down with one of our editors, Kate Baird, to find out where he's traveling this August.
+At TravelPirates, we're always on the move, and we love nothing more than exploring new destinations.
+We sat down with one of our content marketing managers, Sophie Coderre, to find out where she's traveling this August.
 Read on for her top tips on how to make the most of your trip, travel hacks, and where she's headed this summer.

 Content Marketing Manager

 I've worked in the travel industry for 3+ years, and have lived abroad in Ireland, Switzerland, and Germany.

 What is your favorite place you’ve traveled so far?